gaelcolas/Sampler/README.md

 ./build.ps1 -ResolveDependency -Tasks build
 ```

-If there are any errors during build´it will be shown in the output and the
+If there are any errors during build they will be shown in the output and the
 build will stop.
 If it is successful the output should end with:

 ```plaintext